janlon6260/home-assistant-active-directory-auth/README.md

 ### Notes

 - A user will only be allowed to log in if they are a member of the **AD group name set in the config**.
 - Username matching is not available at the moment.
-Even if a user with the same name exists locally, a new user will be created upon successful authentication
+Even if a user with the same name exists locally, a new user will be created upon successful authentication.
 - The administrator flag (`is_admin`) is passed to Home Assistant, but **does not override** local user roles.
 - **Administrator privileges are automatically granted when an AD user logs in**.
 These privileges must be manually revoked from within Home Assistant after the user has been created.

 ### Security

-- Passwords are **never stored**; they are passed directly to Active Directory over **HTTP (localhost only)**.
+- Passwords are **never stored**; they are passed directly to Active Directory over HTTP (localhost only).
-- The add-on should **only be used in trusted networks**, as communication between HA, the add-on and DC is unencrypted.
+- LDAPS connections use SSL/TLS with optional certificate validation.
 - The bind user should have **minimal permissions** — only read access to users and groups.

 ### Troubleshooting